bugladen/NadekoBot/docs/guides/Docker Guide.md

 docker-compose up -d nadeko
 ```

+By default, the bot will automatically restart with the Docker daemon with the instruction `restart: unless-stopped`.

 You can see what's going on with the following command.
 This is very recommanded the first time you run the bot or if something goes south to help you diagnose the issue:

 ```